Criminal defendants have the right to appeal decisions by judges and juries, and victims can learn where and when the appeals will be heard.

 To learn more about victims’ legal rights, please see the North Carolina Constitution (Article 1, Section 37) and North Carolina General Statute 15A-830 through 842, which are available on the North Carolina General Assembly

-If you or a member of your family has been the victim of a crime and you need assistance, please contact North Carolina Attorney General Roy Cooper's Victims and Citizens Services Office at (919) 716-6780.
+If you or a member of your family has been the victim of a crime and you need assistance, please contact North Carolina Attorney General Josh Stein's Public Protection Section at (919) 716-6780.

 North Carolinians who need medical attention or who miss work because they were the victims of a crime may also qualify for compensation.
 Through the Crime Victims Compensation Act, North Carolina established a fund to help victims recover the costs of medical care and lost wages.
 Victims and their families may be eligible to be compensated for financial losses that are not covered by insurance, worker's compensation funds, Medicare, or restitution payments.
 For additional information, please contact Victims Compensation Services